In this section

 Range of Awards

-There is no maximum amount for requested funding as awards are based on the overall budget and evaluation criteria.
 The award process is competitive and not all eligible applicants are funded.
 NMTD offers multiple tools including online resources.
 Traditionally, applicants have been awarded less than their requests due to a large applicant pool and the discrepancy between available and requested funds.

 Funding Cycle – Duration